rajatgirotra/study/machine_learning/course/langchain/README_1.txt

 openai
 langchain-core --> Required
 langchain --> Required
-langchain-community --> community contributions to work with vector databses, different LLMs' etc langchain-openai --> optimized version of langchain api's to work with openai LLM called ChatGPT. python (3.12.3)
+langchain-community --> community contributions to work with vector databases, different LLMs' etc langchain-openai --> optimized version of langchain api's to work with openai LLM called ChatGPT. python (3.12.3)
 Lets start coding now!

-I even signed up for a paid account on openai platform and payed 5 USD as LLM requests will travel over HTTP to openai servers.
+I even signed up for a paid account on openai platform and paid 5 USD as LLM requests will travel over HTTP to openai servers.
 We are not using any locally installed LLM's for now. and using openai platform isn't free.
 I created a pycode project and generated an openai key. that is used when working with langchain.